aws-samples/data-perimeter-policy-examples/vpc_endpoint_policies/README.md

     * [AWS owned repositories for Amazon SageMaker pre-built Docker container images](https://docs.aws.amazon.com/sagemaker/latest/dg-ecr-paths/sagemaker-algo-docker-registry-paths.html):
         * In the policy example, replace `<ecr-account-id>` with the 12-digit account ID of the AWS account that hosts the private registry.
 These are the first 12 digits of the respective registry from the table on the [Amazon SageMaker Documentation](https://docs.aws.amazon.com/sagemaker/latest/dg-ecr-paths/sagemaker-algo-docker-registry-paths.html).
 Note the 12-digit account ID may be different for each AWS region, and there is a seperate page for each AWS region.

 * *Amazon Elastic Compute Cloud (Amazon EC2).* You can use [Amazon owned AMIs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ExamplePolicies_EC2.html#iam-example-runinstances-ami) to launch instances. `ec2:Owner` condition key value set to `amazon` is required for your users and applications to launch instances from all AMIs owned by Amazon, or certain trusted and verified partners.
+Additionally, access to Amazon owned AMIs is necessary to replace the EBS-backed root volume of the instance with a new one.

 * *AWS CloudFormation transforms.* You can use [AWS CloudFormation transforms](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-macros.html) to process templates through a special macro that can modify or extend the functionality of a CloudFormation template before it is deployed.
 If you are using [CloudFormation transforms](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/transform-reference.html) in CloudFormation templates that are deployed through your AWS networks, the CloudFormation VPC endpoint policy must allow your principals to access the transforms.